Look at yourself

 About

-As a trained performer and theatre-maker, she has shared her work in South Africa, Lesotho, Mozambique, Sweden, Eswatini, Nigeria and The USA.
-She was a writing Fellow At the International Writing Program (Iowa University) and the Johannesburg Institute of Advanced Studies (University of Johannesburg).
+Busisiwe has showcased her work across South Africa, Lesotho, Mozambique, Sweden, Eswatini, Nigeria, and the USA.
+She was a writing fellow at the Johannesburg Institute of Advanced Studies (University of Johannesburg) and a graduate from the International Writing Program (Iowa University).
 She holds a BA in Creative Writing from the University of South Africa.

-Mahlangu was awarded the inaugural New Contrast SA National Poetry Prize (2020).
-In 2017 she won the Tshwane Speak Out Loud and was longlisted for The Sol Plaatje European Union Award.
-She hosts PoetsHubSA, a podcast powered by the National Poet Laureate Hub profiling poets.
-When she is not writing, she runs her business Busi Creates, making beaded jewellery.
+Mahlangu received the inaugural New Contrast SA National Poetry Prize in 2020.
+In 2017, she won the Tshwane Speak Out Loud and was longlisted for the Sol Plaatje European Union Award.
+She hosts PoetsHubSA, a podcast powered by the National Poet Laureate Hub that profiles and showcases South African poets' work.

 My mother's mother has done this suffering for my mother